laraadeboye/AWS_projects/wordpress-hosted-on-ec2/README.md

 &nbsp;

 ## Step 1.
 Launch an EC2 instance.
 You can launch an EC2 instance from the command line using AWS CLI or from the AWS console.
-To launch EC2 from the command line, the prerequisite is to download AWS CLI from the [documentation](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-version.html)
+To launch EC2 from the command line, the prerequisite is to download AWS CLI from the [AWS documentation](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-version.html)

 Follow the steps to configure cmd (in windows) or terminal (in linux) to use AWS CLI